Simply seeing the word plagiarism can be triggering.

 How to avoid plagiarism in your content writing

 Let’s discuss the real reason you’re reading this blog - how to avoid plagiarism in your content writing.
-With these simple four steps (yes, just five!), you can protect yourself and your business from the consequences of plagiarism:
+With these simple five steps (yes, just five!), you can protect yourself and your business from the consequences of plagiarism:

 - Thoroughly research topics.
 Just like you did for Mrs. Smith’s class in 9th grade, research your topic first.
 Not only will this help you discover sources to support your content’s topic (and argument, if you have one), but thorough research will also help you identify any content gaps that could lead you to develop a unique perspective on the subject matter.
 By default, a unique perspective is naturally anti-plagiarism because it has never been written about.
 Plus, unique perspectives make for compelling organic content!